apache/iceberg/docs/flink/flink-getting-started.md

 ## Writing with SQL

-Iceberg support both `INSERT INTO` and `INSERT OVERWRITE` in flink 1.14 now.
+Iceberg supports both `INSERT INTO` and `INSERT OVERWRITE` in flink 1.14.

 ### `INSERT INTO`